-VI.
-SCHEDULING BOUNDS FOR COMPLETE EXCHANGE IN MESH
+6 SCHEDULING BOUNDS FOR COMPLETE EX-CHANGE IN MESH

-We now want to provide some intuition on the schedule period in a NoC Mesh topology (Figure 1(d)).
+We now want to provide some intuition on the schedule period in a NoC Mesh topology.
 In such a topology, the TNS algorithm is not optimal anymore, and we have not found any characterization of a generally optimal algorithm.
 Therefore, we will provide instead lower- and upper-bounds on the schedule period, and compare it with the torus schedule period.

-A. Lower Bound for Mesh Schedule Length
+6.1 Lower Bound for Mesh Schedule Length